tintash/gringotts/ExperimentsBacklog.md

 ## NLP Research

 * [Text Summarization](https://github.com/tintash/gringotts/tree/master/RnD_Experiments/Text_Summarization) - To research the natural language generation area for text summarization.
 The goal for this is to figure out what quality of results are possible through text generation for various summarization tasks.

+* [Story Writing](https://github.com/tintash/gringotts/tree/master/RnD_Experiments/Story_Writing) - To research the natural language generation area for generating new content in the form of stories.
+The goal for this is to figure out what quality of results are possible through text generation with various story and narrative generation tasks.